Towards Efficient Certification of Maritime Remote Operation Centers: Authors' Biographies

 \subsection{Use Case Example: Takeover Request during Port Entrance}

 To substantiate our approach, we sketch a use case for which a MASS-ROC certification may be required.
 Consider a shore-based ROC controlling a MASS in a harbor where berthing is generally difficult due to its geometry.
 For our use case we assume that a MASS -- controlled by the automation -- approaches the harbor area and wants to dock at the berth.
 In addition, there is a crew on board that can take over some nautical or technical tasks if required.
-The ROC Operator supports the ship in entering the port safely and the during berthing maneuver.
+The ROC operator assists the ship in safely entering the port and during the berthing maneuver.
 Here, support is provided either tactically by intervening in the automation, or -- if necessary -- by directly controlling individual ship functions remotely.
 Figure \ref {fig:usecase_ROC} depicts this use case which is considered a typical process occurring in daily ship operations.
-The goal is to certify this MASS-ROC pair for this use case in an efficient manner.
+The goal is to certify this MASS-ROC pair for this use case efficiently.

 Next, we want to model a functional architecture for this use case.
 This forms the basis for a subsequent HARA and also for a potential database scheme.
 The results can therefore fill the hazard database with content for that use case.
 This, in turn, aids the certification process for other ROC-MASS pair in this use case.